Trustbyrecon/Hookahplus/apps/app/OCIAU_VERCEL_BUILD_GREEN.md

 **Fixes Applied**:
 1. Fixed compound unique key reference (line 194): Changed `enumType_rawLabel` to `enum_type_raw_label` to match Prisma's snake_case naming for compound unique constraints.
 Also updated field names from camelCase (`enumType`, `rawLabel`, `suggestedMapping`) to snake_case (`enum_type`, `raw_label`, `suggested_mapping`) to match the Prisma schema field names.

+### Additional Fix: Square OAuth and Settings Pages
+**New Error Found**: Vercel build failed during static page generation:
+- `/api/square/oauth/callback` - Route couldn't be rendered statically because it used `request.url` (malformed URL in redirect)
+- `/square/connect` and `/square/settings` - `useSearchParams()` should be wrapped in a suspense boundary

+**Fixes Applied**:
+1. Fixed OAuth callback route (route.ts): Added `export const dynamic = 'force-dynamic'` to mark the route as dynamic and prevent static generation, since it uses `request.url` and `cookies()`.
+2. Fixed Square connect page (page.tsx): Wrapped `useSearchParams()` usage in a `Suspense` boundary by extracting the content into `SquareConnectContent` component and wrapping it in the default export with Suspense.
+3. Fixed Square settings page (page.tsx): Wrapped `useSearchParams()` usage in a `Suspense` boundary by extracting the content into `SquareSettingsContent` component and wrapping it in the default export with Suspense.

 ### Next Steps